 Whether you’re adopting all 5 levels or just essential SAFe, the foundation of your transformation and the driver for everything is the PI Planning ceremony.

-No pressure! 🤷♂️ Though seriously, if your team gets PI Planning right, it makes everything in the upcoming increment so much easier.
+Whether distributed or in person, if your team gets PI Planning right, it makes everything in the upcoming increment so much easier.

 Why do PI Planning?